Main Content

 Her colleagues say “whether providing one-on-one feedback for a professor designing a new course, coaching adjunct faculty, or delivering TCU employee workshops across campus, Professor Rockett takes great joy in sharing her knowledge to improve the classroom experience for all.”

 Student like that she uses “hands-on, abstract activities to teach concepts.
-Whether it be solving an escape room or building a cardboard boat, I found myself enjoying the reflection aspect…and I could see the translation of team and leadership concepts into my action these team exercises.”
+I found myself enjoying the reflection aspect…and I could see the translation of team and leadership concepts into my action these team exercises.”
 “She encourages students to think creatively and realistically about solving these problems.”

 Robin Griffith, College of Education